- D+49 211 3678 7269

 Cristina Martorana is a partner at Orrick based in Milan.
 She is member of the Energy & Infrastructure group.
 She has significant experience in Project Finance particularly with regulatory issues in the energy and infrastructure fields.

 She advises some of the most prominent associations acting in the renewables sector including ANIE Rinnovabili.

 She has deep experience in Italian and European administrative law (judicial and out-of-court), particularly in the regulated fields of energy and infrastructure but also in environmental law, healthcare and PPP.

 Before joining Orrick, Cristina was a partner at Watson Farley & Williams, and before that, at Clifford Chance, where she was partner-in-charge for the Regulatory Department, based in Milan.

-Alessandro De Nicola is deputy Corporate Group leader and head of the European Corporate Group; moreover he is Senior Partner of the Italian offices in Milan and Rome and member of the firm's Global Leadership Team.
+Alessandro De Nicola is member of Orrick's Global Board of Directors.
+He is Senior Partner of the Italian offices in Milan and Rome, member of the European Supervisory Committee and member of the firm's Global Leadership Team.